 A skin infection may develop if not treated.

 It is my understanding that while both feed under the skin, the demodectic mites stay within the hair follicles.
-Sarcoptic mange is also called Canine Scabies and is less common that demedectic mange.
+Sarcoptic mange is also called Canine Scabies and is less common that demedectic mange, yet they both stem from the same problem.

 In tougher cases the whole body is involved and does not spontaneously heal.
 This is where I share what I experienced long before I knew the home remedy for mange.